Domiii/self-asssessment-app/README.md

 ** logUIEvents
 * Submission by students:
 ** Offer text/markdown-based replies by users for every concept
+* Add buttons to evaluate a concept
+* User overview

 * make the interface more exploratory
 ** Hide advanced concepts